Location of Charlevoix

 Fourth of July

+Northern Michigan was made for celebrating with myriad activities and fun for the entire family.
 If you’re planning your time in Charlevoix around the Fourth of July, you are in for a treat.
-Northern Michigan was made for celebrating with myriad activities and fun for the entire family.
-The Fourth is more than a day, it’s at least a weekend if you’re able.
+The Fourth is more than a day; it’s at least a weekend if you can.
 Furthermore, you can easily stretch it into a week of summer fun with family and friends.